-$$A = \frac{F{m} - F{a}}{-F{a}} - x - 100$$
+$$A = \frac{F_m - F_a}{F_a} \times 100$$

-- where A = Accuracy of the volumetric flow measurement system. - F{m} = Average response of the volumetric flow measurement system in units of DSCFM. - F{a} = Average reference method audit value in units of DSCFM. - 2.19.5 If the relative accuracy using the RATA exceeds 20 percent of the mean reference method value, the CEMS shall be considered out-of-control.
+where A = Accuracy of the volumetric flow measurement system.

+$F_m$ = Average response of the volumetric flow measurement system in units of DSCFM.

+$F_a$ = Average reference method audit value in units of DSCFM.

+- 2.19.5 If the relative accuracy using the RATA exceeds 20 percent of the mean reference method value, the CEMS shall be considered out-of-control.
 If the relative accuracy exceeds ±15 percent using the RAA, the CEMS shall be considered out-of-control.
 If the CEMS is out-of-control, take necessary corrective action to eliminate the problem.
 Following corrective action, audit the CEMS accuracy with an RAA or an RATA to determine if the CEMS is operating properly.
 An RATA shall be used following an out-of-control period resulting from an RATA.
-If the audit shows the CEMS to be out-of-control, the CEMS operator shall report the results of the audit showing the CEMS to be out-of-control, any subsequent audit showing the CEMS to be operating within specifications following corrective action. - 2.19.6 The beginning of the out-of-control period shall be the time corresponding to the completion of the sampling of the RAA or RATA.
-The end of the out-of-control period shall be the time corresponding to the completion of the sampling of the subsequent successful RAA or RATA. - 2.19.7 During the period the CEMS is out of control, the CEMS data shall not be used in calculating emission compliance nor be counted towards meeting minimum data availability.
+If the audit shows the CEMS to be out-of-control, the CEMS operator shall report the results of the audit showing the CEMS to be out-of-control, any subsequent audit showing the CEMS to remain out-of-control following corrective action, and the audit showing the CEMS to be operating within specifications following corrective action. - 2.19.6 The beginning of the out-of-control period shall be the time corresponding to the completion of the sampling of the RAA or RATA.
+The end of the out-of-control period shall be the time corresponding to the completion of the sampling of the subsequent successful RAA or RATA. - 2.19.7 During the period the CEMS is out-of-control, the CEMS data shall not be used in calculating emission compliance nor be counted towards meeting minimum data availability.

-- 2.19.8 Whenever out of control periods occur for two consecutive quarters, the owner or operator shall revise the quality control procedures contained in the quality assurance plans, or modify and replace the CEMS.
-If the CEMS is modified or replaced, the new CEMS shall be recertified by the Executive Officer. - 2.20 The nitrogen oxides emission rate (lb NO_x/hr) portion of the CEMS at each boiler, unit or approved alternative or advanced combustion resource shall have a relative accuracy of no greater than 20 percent of the mean value of the reference method test data in terms of lb NO_x/hr.
+- 2.19.8 Whenever out-of-control periods occur for two consecutive quarters, the owner or operator shall revise the quality control procedures contained in the quality assurance plans, or modify and replace the CEMS.
+If the CEMS is modified or replaced, the new CEMS shall be recertified by the Executive Officer. - 2.20 The nitrogen oxides emission rate (lb NOx/hr) portion of the CEMS at each boiler, unit or approved alternative or advanced combustion resource shall have a relative accuracy of no greater than 20 percent of the mean value of the reference method test data in terms of lb NOx/hr.
 This relative accuracy test shall be conducted during the certification test of each CEMS, and shall be conducted at least once every four quarters as an RATA for each CEMS.
 An RAA may be conducted three of four calendar quarters as described in Paragraph 2.19.1.
-The definition of an out of control CEMS is the same as Paragraph 2.19.5, except that the RAA shall exceed ±20 percent before the CEMS is considered out of control.
-The definition of out of control period is the same as Paragraph 2.19.6.
-The CEMS status during an out of control period is the same as Paragraph 2.19.8.
+The definition of an out-of-control CEMS is the same as Paragraph 2.19.5, except that the RAA shall exceed ±20 percent before the CEMS is considered out-of control.
+The definition of out-of-control period is the same as Paragraph 2.19.6.
+The CEMS status during an out-of-control period is the same as Paragraph 2.19.7.
+The criteria for acceptable procedures is the same as Paragraph 2.19.8.